mdimonte/hexagonek8s/kubernetes/hands-on/step-8/README.md

 ## steps to run

-> - in this scenario we will use an 'automated' DNS name leveraging the cluster wildcard domain name: `<my-app>.dk8sacj2.aze.michelin.com`
+> - in this scenario we will use an 'automated' DNS name leveraging the cluster wildcard domain name: `<my-app>.my-corp.com`
-> - in real life situation you will most probably want to get a user-friendly DNS name (i.e. `<my-app>.michelin.com`)

 ## Generate a self-signed certificate